-- (a) Providers seeking to relinquish designation as a POLR in geographic areas in which there are multiple POLRs or in an area designated as an ECA, shall file an application with the Commission, at least 45 days before the effective date of the proposed relinquishment. - (b) Contents.
-The application shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits: - (I) The information required by paragraph 2002(b). - (II) A detailed explanation of the proposed relinquishment. - (III) An explanation as to how the customers currently served by the applicant will continue to be served. - (IV) A plan for transition of customers to another provider, if the POLR proposes to discontinue the provision of basic local exchange service.
-Except in an ECA, the transition plan shall include sufficient notice to permit the purchase or construction of adequate facilities by a remaining POLR or other provider. - (c) If the POLR proposes to discontinue the provision of basic local exchange service, the Commission, except in an ECA shall establish a time, not to exceed one year after the approval of the discontinuance, within which such purchase or construction of adequate facilities by a remaining POLR or other provider shall be completed. - (d) During the transition period, the POLR shall ensure that customers do not experience a break in service as a result of the POLR discontinuing service. - (e) Notice to customers.
-In addition to filing an application with the Commission, the POLR shall prepare a written notice regarding the proposed relinquishment and shall mail or hand-deliver the notice at least 30 days before the effective date to all currently served customers or subscribers, including all interconnecting telecommunications providers.
-The POLR shall separately provide notice to all potentially affected customers through publication for four consecutive weeks in a publication or publications that are distributed in the affected certificated area.
-A notice shall be mailed to the Board of County Commissioners of each affected county, and to the Mayor of each affected city, town or municipality. - (I) In addition to the requirements of paragraph 2002(d), the notice shall: - (A) State that any affected person may obtain lists of alternative telecommunications providers from the Commission; - (B) Explain that basic local telephone service will continue to be available regardless of the outcome of the Commission's determination on the application; and that if the Commission grants the application, another carrier will be available to offer service;
+- (b) Providers of basic local exchange service seeking to relinquish designation as a POLR, EP or an ETC-in geographic areas in which there are multiple POLRs or in an area designated as an ECA, shall file an application with the Commission, at least 45 days before the effective date of the proposed relinquishment. - (cb) Contents.
+The application shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits attachments: - (I) Tthe information required by paragraph 2002(b). - (II) Aa detailed explanation of the proposed relinquishment and the affected geographic area-; - (III) Aan explanation as to how the customers currently served by the applicant will continue to be served.
+A list of known telecommunications providers of basic local exchange service shall be provided.; - (IV) Aa plan for transition of customers to another provider of basic local exchange service, if the POLR applicant proposes to discontinue the provision of basic local exchange service.
+Except in an ECA, tThe transition plan shall include sufficient notice to permit the purchase or construction of adequate facilities by a remaining POLR, ETC, EP or other provider of basic local exchange service; and - (V) the amount of support the provider of basic local exchange service receives from the federal universal service fund for the geographic serving area for which the relinquishment is sought. - (ed) If the POLR applicant proposes to discontinue the provision of basic local exchange service, the Commission, except in an ECA shall establish a time, not to exceed one year after the approval of the discontinuance, within which such purchase or construction of adequate facilities by a remaining POLR, ETC, EP or other provider of basic local exchange service shall be completed. - (de) During the transition period, the POLRapplicant shall ensure that customers do not experience a break in service as a result of the POLRapplicant discontinuing service. - (ef) Notice to customers.
+In addition to filing an application with the Commission, the POLRapplicant shall prepare a written notice regarding the proposed relinquishment and shall mail or hand-deliver the notice at least 30 days before the effective date to all currently served customers or subscribers, including all interconnecting telecommunications providers of basic local exchange service.
+The POLRapplicant shall separately provide notice to all potentially affected customers through publication for four consecutive weeks in a publication or publications that are distributed in the affected certificated area.
+A notice shall be mailed to the Board of County Commissioners of each affected county, and to the Mayor of each affected city, town or municipality. - (I) In addition to the requirements of paragraph 2002(d), the notice shall: - (A) State that any affected person may obtain lists of alternative telecommunications providers from the Commission: - (B) Explain that basic local telephone service will continue to be available regardless of the outcome of the Commission's determination on the application; and that if the Commission grants the application, another carrier will be available to offerservice: